rei/rei-cedar-docs/docs/components/tabs/README.md

 - Organizing related content in a single container
 - Flipping between multiple panes or sections
 - Grouping content to display horizontally
-- Content is lengthy and can be broken into discrete parts
+- Content can be broken into discrete parts

 ## Don't Use When